gArtmv/syzkaller-handbook/syzhub-internals.md

 Main function is located in <a href="https://github.com/google/syzkaller/blob/master/syz-hub/hub.go">hub.go</a>.
 The code loades provided config file, creates a workdir as specified in config and initializes http and RPC servers.

 At startup syz-hub visits `manager` folder and loads corpus stored for each manager.
-After this setup it calls `pureCorpus` which does the following (see `state.Make`):
+After this setup it calls `purgeCorpus` which does the following:
 1. Iterate over all managers and note unique signatures of corpus stored in their corpus.db instances.
 2. Inspect it's own corpus.db records and delete the ones not found in manager's databases.